Ireland: Where Every Road Tells a Story

 Tips for Saving Money in Ireland

-🍳 Cook your own meals.
 Hostels and Airbnbs with kitchens are everywhere.
 Tesco, Lidl, and ASDA (in the North) keep grocery costs low.
-A week’s worth of breakfasts for the price of two café ones.

-🏛️ Hit the free attractions.
-Phoenix Park, the Peace Walls, the Causeway Coastal Route, Bray to Greystones cliff walk — some of the best things on the island cost nothing.
+Phoenix Park, the Peace Walls, the Causeway Coastal Route, the Bray to Greystones cliff walk.
+Some of the best things on the island cost nothing.

-🕐 Travel off-peak.
 Bus and train fares drop outside rush hours.
-Booking intercity trains in advance can save you 40% or more on the same route.
+Booking intercity trains in advance can save 40% or more on the same route.

-🌊 Prioritise free natural attractions.
-The Cliffs of Moher coast path, Giant’s Causeway approach (free without the visitor centre), and dozens of beaches and hiking trails — all free.
+The Cliffs of Moher coast path, the Giant's Causeway approach without the visitor centre, and dozens of beaches and hiking trails, all free.

 Getting Around Ireland